hchacon4/USC-Mapping-Project/README.md

 #### New feature
 * Branch from dev with `feature/<featurename>` format.
   * e.g. `feature/login_form`
-* When ready to submit, create a pull request.
+* When ready to submit, create a pull request from feature to develop branch.
   * The request will ideally be reviewed by a team member and a stakeholder before merging with dev.
 * Team member merges feature to develop branch.
 * Remember: